Vertex adjacencies in the set covering polyhedron: Introduction

 \section{Introduction}

 The stable set polytope of a graph $G$, $\STAB(G)$, is one of the most studied polyhedra related to set packing problems.
-In 1975, Chv\'atal~\cite{Ch75} gave a characterization of the adjacency of its vertices: the characteristic vectors of two stable sets $S$ and $S'$ of $G$ are adjacent in $\STAB(G)$ if, and only if, the subgraph of $G$ induced by $(S\setminus S')\cup (S'\setminus S)$ is connected.
+In 1975, Chv\'atal~\cite{Ch75} gave a characterization of the adjacency of its vertices: the characteristic vectors of two stable sets $S$ and $S'$ of $G$ are adjacent in $\STAB(G)$ if, and only if, the subgraph of $G$ induced by $S\symdif S' =(S\setminus S')\cup (S'\setminus S)$ is connected.

-Since a characterization of vertex adjacency may provide more insight into the associated combinatorial problem, and sometimes even the basis for efficient algorithms, it is quite natural to try to extend Chv\'atal's result to other settings.
-This was done by several authors, sometimes in the context of the simplex method or related to the Hirsch conjecture, see for instance Hausmann and Korte~\cite{HK78}, Ikebe and Tamura~\cite{IT95}, Alfakih and Murty~\cite{AM98}, Matsui and Tamura~\cite{MT93}, or Michini and Sassano~\cite{MS13}.
+Since a characterization of vertex adjacency may provide more insight into the associated combinatorial problem, eventually becoming the basis for efficient algorithms, it is quite natural to try to extend Chv\'atal's result to other settings.
+This was done by several authors, on occasion in the context of the simplex method or related to the Hirsch conjecture, see for instance Hausmann and Korte~\cite{HK78}, Ikebe and Tamura~\cite{IT95}, Alfakih and Murty~\cite{AM98}, Matsui and Tamura~\cite{MT93}, or Michini and Sassano~\cite{MS13}.
 See also Michini~\cite{Mi12} and references therein.

 Sometimes, it may be very difficult to test adjacency: Papadimitriou~\cite{Pa78} observed the difficulty of the adjacency problem for the traveling salesman polytope, later Chung~\cite{Ch80} obtained a similar result for the set covering polytope, whereas Matsui~\cite{Ma95} showed the NP-completeness of the non adjacency problem for the set covering polytope even though the matrix involved has exactly three ones per row.
 Thus, in contrast to the case of $\STAB(G)$, it is unlikely that a simple characterization of the adjacency of vertices of the set covering polyhedron may be given.